jhvst/vari/README.md

 7. To make issue #5 and #6 even possible, a centralized challenge server (oh god) would be needed.

 Luckily everything doesn't need to be webscale and serious business.

-Licensed under MIT for so long that I find something that fits better (see WTFPL).